In this Blog post we will see how Cerebrata can be used for managing the display of storage account resources inside the application.

 To customize the display option for resources in the storage account you should navigate to the connected subscription -> Created Storage Accounts -> Click (“…”) icon by hovering it -> Select Display options from the menu.
 You will be listed with the tree view resources types where you can select or uncheck the required resource checkbox so that the application will list only the selected resources of the storage accounts in the tree view of the application.

-In this blog post we saw how Cerebrata can be used to manage storage account resources inside an application.
+In this blog post, we saw how Cerebrata could be used to manage storage account resources inside an application.
+Apart from managing, it’s also important to have Azure Storage Account monitoring to spot failures proactively and quickly remediate them.
+Other platforms like Serverless360 can help you with that.

 Cerebrata also enables you to manage your Azure Cosmos DB accounts (SQL API Table API), Service Bus Namespaces, Cognitive Search Service accounts, Redis Cache accounts, and much more.
 It is also cross-platform so that you can manage your Azure resources from a platform of your choice – Windows, Mac, or Linux.